linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 28.05.2023 (announcement Linkspreed B2B)
+- 🚀👨‍💼👩‍💼Exciting news on the horizon!
+We're expanding our B2B product portfolio and can't wait to share with you all the innovative solutions we have in store.
+What type of B2B products are you most interested in?
+Let us know in the comments below! #B2B #productlaunch #innovation 🤔

 ### 29.05.2023 (announcement Teamy)
 - 🎉 Exciting news! 🎉 Our project Teamy is now on Cloudflare and connected to Google Search Console. 🌎🔒🔎 Have you tried it out yet?
 Let us know what you think! #webdevelopment #cloudflare #google #teamy 💻🌐👨🏽‍💻